dstockto/csv-chef/README.md

 To guard against spreadsheet formula injection, you can provide the `-s` or `--sanitize` flag.
 When enabled, any output cell that begins with a character a spreadsheet might interpret as a formula (`=`, `+`, `-`, `@`, a tab, or a carriage return) is prefixed with a single quote.
 This is opt-in; by default output cells are written unchanged.

+The `--strict` flag makes the lenient date functions fail instead of silently passing input through.
+Normally `readDate` and `formatDate` return their input unchanged when it does not match the given format; with `--strict` they behave like `readDateF`/`formatDateF` and stop processing with an error.
+This is opt-in; by default these functions remain lenient.
+(The conditional functions such as `change` and `ifEmpty` are unaffected — passing a value through is their defined behavior, not a silent failure.)

 Please see the recipes section for information about how to build recipes for the program.

 Write